loonwerks/INSPECTA-models/AGREE-GUMBO-harmonization/AGREE_VS_GUMBO_COMPOSITIONAL_REASONING.md

     b.
 Hide the system proof by default to avoid confusing users.
     c.
 Create a VS Code plugin that simply verifies the model.
  4. For system-proof-only generation from the HAMR CLI, allow models that do not conform to HAMR's deployment structure.
  5. ***OPEN ISSUE:*** Verus does not directly produce model-level counterexample traces.
-We can definitely add more details to the error message with Verus `proof_note`.
+We can definitely add more details to the error message with Verus `assert` statements and `proof_note` comments.
 See image below for an example.
  <p align="center"><img src="./Toy_Example/image5.png" width="500"></p>
  6. Automatically chain component contracts by automatically deriving intermediate place assertions through the schedule.
  7. Add first-class system `assume`, `guarantee`, and `invariant` clauses.